akto-api-security/tests-library/remediation/BFLA_WITH_GET_METHOD.md

 ```

 In the above code, only users who are authenticated and have the role of `'admin'` can access the API endpoint.

-### Step 5: Regular Auditing

-Perform regular audits of the code base, looking for places where function level authorization might be weak or non-existent.
-Use static code analysis tools to automate some of this process.